A topological approach to undefinability in algebraic extensions of $\mathbb{Q}$: The meagerness of definability

 \begin{cor} The set of fields $L\in \Subfields$ such that $\Z$ itself is either existentially or universally definable in $L$ is meager. \end{cor}

-We can also use the same approach when considering the definability of subfields.
-The set $\Q$ is co-thin in itself, so Proposition~\ref{prop:induction} does not apply to it.
-Nevertheless, Porism~\ref{cor:intersection} yields a further result about the definability of $\Q$ in algebraic field extensions of itself, and more generally about the definability of number fields.
+We can also use the same approach when considering the definability of number fields.
+Of course $\emptyset$ is a thin subset of $\Q$, so Theorem~\ref{thm:fullygeneral2} does not directly rule out an existential definition of $\Q$ in a generic algebraic extension $L$.
+Nevertheless, we have the following.

-\begin{cor} If $F$ is a number field, then the set of fields $L\in \Subfields$ containing $F$ such that $F$ has an existential definition in $L$ is a meager set. \end{cor} \begin{proof} By Park's generalization \cite{P13} of a theorem of Koenigsmann \cite{K16}, there is a quantifier-free formula $\phi(X,Y_1,\ldots,Y_n)$, in the language of fields, such that $\exists \vec{Y} \phi(X,\vec{Y})$ defines the algebraic non-integers $F\setminus \OO_F$ in the field $F$.
+\begin{cor} If $F$ is a number field, then the set of fields $L\in \Subfields$ containing $F$ such that $F$ has an existential definition in $L$ is a meager set. \end{cor} \begin{proof} Let $S$ be the meager set guaranteed by Theorem \ref{thm:fullygeneral2} for $Z = \Z$.
+By Park's generalization \cite{P13} of a theorem of Koenigsmann \cite{K16}, there is a quantifier-free formula $\phi(X,Y_1,\ldots,Y_n)$, in the language of fields, such that $\exists \vec{Y} \phi(X,\vec{Y})$ defines the algebraic non-integers $F\setminus \OO_F$ in the field $F$.
 In particular, it defines $\QQ\setminus \ZZ$ in $\QQ$ over $F$.
 Now if $\gamma(Y)$ is existential and defines $F$ in $L$, then the following formula with free variable $X$,